AkshaY2039/Analytics-and-Systems-of-Big-Data/README.md

 	*	Hashing
 	*	Transaction Reduction
 	*	Partitioning
 2. Implement A-Close as well as Pincer Search.
 Look at 2 more algorithms for same and implement them.
-E.g. CHARM & MAFIA.
+(Or use library if found) E.g. CHARM & MAFIA.
 -- --

 ##	Dataset Source